c2mon/c2mon-daq-opcua/README.md

 The DAQ can be configured externally through Spring Boot as described [here](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config).
 These options are valid for all Equipments of a DAQ Process.
 They can be overwritten for a particular Equipment by appending the respective option to the EquipmentAddress.
-For example, "URI=opc.tcp://hostname:2020;trustAllServers=true" will skip validation of the incoming server certificate against the stored certificate authority **only** for the equipment with that address.
+For example, `URI=opc.tcp://hostname:2020;trustAllServers=true` will skip validation of the incoming server certificate against the stored certificate authority **only** for the Equipment with that address.

 | Category          | Property                  | Description                                                                                                                                                                                                                                                                                                                                                                                           |
 |-------------------|---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |